 I love the idea of being able to control the light with some sort of sun-filtering system.
-Danielle recommended their Signature Solar Roller Shades.
+Danielle recommended their Premium Solar Roller Shades.
 This is what we have installed in our studio and I LOVE them so much.
 Rollers it was!
 I wanted a color and pattern compatible with the palette I was working with so Danielle sent me sample options in a variety of colors and textures.
 In the end, I chose an off-white textured pattern, Sarasota Off White, as I thought it would add a nice texture and keep it fitting with the rest of the room.

 The cordless lift means that Brittany can just tug on the end to raise and lower, plus it’s a safer choice for kids.